aberba/vala-devbook/chapter_02_using_gtk.md

 application to exploring the some commonly used GTK+ widgets.

 ## Initial demo
-The most simple Gtk application will not like the code below;
+The most simple GTK+ application will not like the code below;

 ```vala
 int main(string [] args) {